 Some agencies are making headway to hit the Feb.
-1 deadline to make their desktop computers compliant with the Federal Desktop Core Configuration, but others are experiencing considerable challenges, at least if the presentations and discussions at a recent FDCC workshop
+1 deadline to make their desktop computers compliant with the Federal Desktop Core Configuration, but others are experiencing considerable challenges, at least if the presentations and discussions at a recent FDCC workshop were any indication.

 The National Institute of Standards and Technology hosted the workshop, which was held in Gaithersburg, Md.